 - Ministry of Education Service Plan and Calls to Action.

-- The BC School Trustees Association 2017/18 Strategic Plan Report which highlights their work with the First Nations Education Steering Committee.
+- The BC School Trustees Association 2019/22 Strategic Plan Summaryhighlights their work with support school boards with Indigenous education and truth and reconciliation.

 The Union of BC Municipalities